echo-health/training-materials/tracing/cross_service/README.md

 Things you can try after running this example:

-- Try making multiple requests to service B from service A and see how that shows up in Zipkin
+- Try making multiple requests to service B from service A and see how that shows up in Jaeger
 - Try sending some data to service B in query parameters and then logging that data to a span in service B